This website is about the network charges levied by electricity network operators in England, Wales and Scotland.

 These six companies operate under licences administered by Ofgem, a department of the UK Government.
 They run the networks serving most customers, but there are exceptions:

-I set up this site in February 2012 to publish some useful non-confidential information that I happen to have on this topic, to market my consultancy business, and for the occasional bit of fun.
+I set up this site in February 2012 to publish some useful non-confidential information that I happen to have on this topic, to market my consultancy services, and for the occasional bit of fun.

 This site is a personal project, and any views expressed are mine alone.
 None of my past or current clients have any responsibility for anything on this site.